 Digambar Jains celebrate Paryushan / Das Laxan Parva for 10 days starting from Bhadarva Sud 5.
 They celebrate one virtue on each day.
-The first day is dedicated to forgiveness (Kshamäväni) and it is the most important day of their religious ceremony which is Bhadarva Sud 5.
+The first day is dedicated to forgiveness (Kshamäväni) and it is the most important day of their religious ceremony.